Tebey: Songwriting

 Currently signed to BMG Music Publishing in Los Angeles, Tebey has seen his songs recorded by various artists in both the country and pop music genres.
-Notable pop artists to have recorded his songs include One Direction, Flo Rida, Fifth Harmony, Cher & The Veronicas.
+Notable pop artists to have recorded his songs include One Direction, Flo Rida, Fifth Harmony, Cher and The Veronicas.
 On April 16, 2017, Tebey scored his first Billboard Country No. 1 as a songwriter when his song "Somebody Else Will" became Justin Moore's eighth No. 1 song.
 He scored his first Canada Country No. 1 as a songwriter with Gord Bamford's "Dive Bar" in 2018.

 In 2007, Tebey signed a worldwide co-publishing deal with Ole Media Management.
 He subsequently then moved to Nashville, Tennessee where he currently resides.
 In 2008, Tebey has found himself traveling quite frequently to Stockholm Sweden, and Los Angeles to write for projects outside of the country music genre.
 His recent co-writers include production team The Runners, Francci Richard, Location Songs, Kristian Lundin, and Lonny Bereal.

 In 2009, Tebey co-wrote the Teairra Mari single featuring Flo Rida called "Cause A Scene".
 The music video was shot in Las Vegas on April 7.
 The album was released by Fo'Reel Ent/Warner Bros that summer.
 On September 11, 2011, Tebey scored his first-ever UK No. 1 single as a songwriter when his song "All About Tonight", recorded by Pixie Lott (Mercury Records), debuted at No. 1 with over 88,000 copies sold.
 On September 18, the song also topped the official UK Radio Airplay Chart, surpassing Maroon 5's "Moves Like Jagger".

 The song was also nominated for Single of The Year at the 2012 Brit Awards.

 In 2012, Tebey wrote and co-produced the One Direction songs "They Don't Know About Us" and "Loved You First" from their second album, "Take Me Home".